calcode/calcode.github.io/_posts/2024-07-17-five-adages-product-managers.md

 permalink: five-adages-product-manager
 ---

-Instagram.

-A platform filled with content from friends and wildly unpredictable posts from influencers.
-But every now and then, an influencer shares a gem of a post that stands out—a diamond in the rough.

-That’s what happened to me yesterday.

-Library Mindset shared five common laws, or what I like to call adages.
-These resonated with me instantly, and I began to wonder how they apply to us as Product Managers.
+Five of my favourite adages.

+These all resonated with me instantly, and not just because one of them is from my favourite movie of all time!

 - Murphy’s Law
 - Gilbert’s Law